 difficulties and imbalances, are our greatest

-to stay present to to our experience, as much
+the commitment to stay present to to our experience,

-as we can, without manipulating, editing or suppressing
+as much as we can, without manipulating, editing

-body practices offer us a way to receive that
+being.
+Moving body practices offer us a way to

 I feel privileged to be able to pass on the little